DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 If you need more information about how to connect the client to the server, please visit our [YouTube Channel](https://www.youtube.com/watch?v=5CyktpUePf0&list=PL2DSfh6Z6tTK0fhT_koc8BlxV95GfzCje) in order to find a playlist in this regard.

+## Admins
+In this section, you can define for the admin panel.

+PIC

+Just click the create button and create the desired admin.

+There are several admin types:

+* Super admin: he is the admin of the whole system and has full access to all settings.
+* Admin: has access to a number of settings.
+Can manage users.
+* Agent: can only manage users.

+> * For each of the admins, you can set a limit on the number of users and the number of active users.
+> * You can add a sub-admin for each.
+> * You can also change the admin password.

+Note:

+> The admin password is also available in the admin page link, which changes the address of the panel completely.
+To see more information about the correct format of the admin link, click [here](https://github.com/hiddify/hiddify-config/wiki/The-correct-format-of-admin-link)

+<details><summary><h2>Settings</h2></summary>

 <details><summary><h2>Domains</h2></summary>

 Go to the Domains menu to add your domains.
 There are 5 modes here.